123Rocco123/RPG-Fighting-Algorithm/README.md

 1) Make sure that there aren't errors in the code.
 2) Add more comments, to help with the understanding of the code.
 3) Add new features to the algorithm.
-   - Creating a leveling up system.
 4) Allowing the player to be able to use all of his / her skills before being killed by the horde.
    - Meaning, that rather than being based on a 2 strikes system it will be more like an RPG game.
 5) Further additions to the leveling up system.
    - Meaning, the experience gained by the player should be variable, depending on the challenge (horde number), and their level.
-6) Creating a difficulty system
+6) Implamenting the difficulty system as well as the leveling up system.

 ## Goals Completed:
 1) Finalize the "structure" surrounding the algorithm.